broadinstitute/Celligner_ms/README.md

 # Celligner_ms
-This repo contains code associated with our manuscript describing Celligner, our method for aligning tumor and cell line transcriptional profiles.
+This repo contains code associated with the manuscript describing Celligner, our method for aligning tumor and cell line transcriptional profiles.

 ## Data